kam1k88/gokeenapi/README.md

 ### Docker

-It is recommended to use `noksa/gokeenapi:stable` image
+It is recommended to use `noksa/gokeenapi:stable` image or build it yourself using `Dockerfile`

 * Check all existing commands
 ```shell